 Picture of Shivling Expedition team’s base camp at Tapovan.

 3. The origin of river Ganga- Gaumukh Glacier:

 Okay, apologies in advance, but Gaumukh was the unsexiest (if that is even a word) glacier I’ve ever seen.
 It by no means is pretty, but despite its looks, it is one of the most precious religious sites in Hinduism and it was a privilege to see the glacier up close.

 Gaumukh glacier is the source of river Ganga and we saw pilgrims trekking barefoot or in plain socks till Gaumukh with a container in their hand, so they can collect ‘Gangajal’ (pure water of river Ganga) right from the source, and take it home.
 Gangajal is said to cleanse you of all your sins and is considered important to complete all religious activities.
 You will find Gangajal carefully stored in a small container in a lot of Hindu homes and is used during important prayers.
 Whether it’s childbirth, wedding or a death in the family, Gangajal is said to purify everything.

 4. The beautiful Bhagirathi peaks :

-You will also see the Bhaigirathi peaks at tapovan campsite, right opposite Shivling peak.
+You will also see the Bhagirathi peaks at Tapovan campsite, right opposite Shivling peak.
 Bhagirathi has three major peaks, and they are named after King Bhagirath.
 Now, I could not get much information about legends or myths behind these peaks but for me, these 3 sisters, are one of the most beautiful Himalayan peaks I have ever seen.
 They are a grand sight to behold, and I am sure, a priced accomplishment to climb.
-Also, did you know, that the upper part of river Ganga is also called Bhagirathi?
+Also, did you know, one of the the two tributaries of river Ganga is also called Bhagirathi?

 Bhagirathi I: 6,856 Mts II: 6,512 Mts III: 6,454 Mts